 Simple Treatment for Arsenic and Selenium Together at Coal Ash Ponds in the Eastern USA

 WesTech has a successful history of addressing customer needs for coal ash pond wastewater treatment with mobile, temporary equipment.
 One example of an effective use of a mobile treatment solution was at an Eastern U.S. power plant with multiple coal ash ponds.
 The plant required the mobile system to treat the water for discharge from a number of ponds so they could be closed.
 Once the first pond was dewatered, the plan was to shut down the temporary system and relocate it to the next pond.

-The decision was made to use a chemical approach to treatment, and to accommodate this, a WesTech mobile equipment solution was installed – a RapiSand™ ballasted flocculation unit, a pressure filter, and a chem center – and it was expected that its compact design would require less energy and resources than other treatments.
+The decision was made to use a chemical approach to treatment, and to accommodate this, a WesTech mobile equipment solution was installed – a RapiSand™ ballasted flocculation unit, a pressure filter, and a chemical center – and it was expected that its compact design would require less energy and resources than other treatments.